2021 Jaguar F-Pace SVR spy video

 Expect the interior to also be tweaked for a more upmarket feel via the addition of extra soft-touch surfaces and more hand-stitched leather.
 We should also see a new infotainment system with a 10.2-inch touchscreen display in the center stack.
 The system should be faster and more intuitive to use than the current laggy version.

+2021 Jaguar F-Pace SVR facelift spy shots - Photo credit: S. Baldauf/SB-Medien

-The updated F-Pace, including this SVR variant, is expected for the 2021 model year so we should see a debut sometime next year.
-Other key launches at Jaguar next year will be an updated F-Type and redesigned XJ.
+The updated F-Pace, including this SVR variant, is expected for the 2021 model year so we should see a debut sometime this year.
+Other key launches at Jaguar this year include an updated F-Type and redesigned XJ.
 The latter will arrive as a battery-electric model.